ABOUT US

 If your organisation has several resources to add to the Commons we may be able to set up a collection.
 See the current collections listed on the Browse page.
 We appreciate financial contributions from organisations to help keep the Commons free and available for everyone.

-Of course we would love it if you could make a donation or join the Commons Community by signing up for monthly giving.
-Members of the Commons Community get a special quarterly newsletter and priority access to the Librarians for advice sessions.
+Of course we would love it if you could make aย donationย or join theย Commons Communityย by signing up for monthly giving.
+Explore more on our Get Involved page.

 Who contributes resources to the Commons Library?

 The Commons Library is made up of several collections contributed by capacity building and campaigning not-for-profit organisations.
-See our Browse page for an overview of collections.
 We also host materials contributed by hundreds of individuals engaged in social change.

 If you are interested in contributing resources to the Commons Library contact a Librarian.
 Please note that we only accept content with a social change focus.
 We do not accept promotional material or articles designed to increase traffic to other sites for commercial benefit.